Eurydia/notes-on-clean-programming-language/docs/_meta/Functions/index.md

 ## Defining a Function

-A simple function consists of one [[Functions/Function Implementation|function implementation]].
+A simple function consists of one [[Function Implementation|function implementation]].

-Optionally, a function definition can be [[Functions/Typing a Function|explicitly typed]] to increase readability.
+Optionally, a function definition can be [[Typing a Function|explicitly typed]] to increase readability.

 ---